Unifying Entropy Regularization in Optimal Control: From and Back to Classical Objectives via Iterated Soft Policies and Path Integral Solutions: A Unifying KL-Regularized Control Formulation

-\begin{thm}[Optimal Solution for C-KLR-CP] For the problem defined in \eqref{eq:central_problem_full}, define the terminal value function $V_T = c_T$.
+\begin{thm}[Optimal Solution for C-KLR-OC] For the problem defined in \eqref{eq:central_problem_full}, define the terminal value function $V_T = c_T$.
 Then, for $t = T-1, \dots, 0$, the optimal value function $V_t$, action-value function $Q_t$, policy $\pi_t^*$, and transition kernel $\tau_t^*$ satisfy the following recursions:

 \end{thm}

 \begin{pf} See Appendix~\ref{proof:central_kl_problem}. \end{pf}

 \begin{rem} This formulation represents a departure from the classical Probabilistic Control Design (PCD) paradigm \cite{karny1996towards}, where one begins with a prescribed optimal trajectory distribution and seeks policies that \emph{match it}.
 In our approach, we do not presuppose the form of the optimal trajectory distribution; instead, it emerges organically as the solution to the optimization problem \eqref{eq:central_problem_full}. \end{rem}